dillonj0/startup/notes.md

 # Web Programming
 ## Dillon Jensen

+### _12/FEB/2024_
+Notes on Simon.css launch:
+- Made main body text align to end and changed source background color to red.

+Notes on JavaScript
+- All kinds of different structures we can use to get our point accross.

 ### _09/FEB/2024_
 *JavaScript*
 about:blank gives you a window where you can open the console and have an immediate JavaScript interpreter.